 But here on the the ground, there are many San Franciscos.
 This place we call The City and our home is actually comprised of so many neighborhoods of such distinct personalities that you may wander from block to block and find yourself in a completely different mood (and microclimate).

-Whether you're new to town or planning a visit—or especially if you live here and too often find yourself feeling cordoned off in your own 'hood of choice (yes, Marina-ites, you are welcome in the Mission)—check out our guide to the city's most iconic streets and neighborhoods and get out to explore the best that each has to offer.
+Whether you're new to town or planning a visit—or especially if you live here and too often find yourself feeling cordoned off in your own 'hood of choice (yes, Marina-ites, you are welcome in the Mission)—check out our guide to some of the city's most iconic streets and neighborhoods and get out to explore the best that each has to offer.

 Perhaps nowhere are the many evolutions and dichotomies of San Francisco so readily obvious as in the city's South of Market neighborhood.
 SoMa is a one-time residential hub for blue-collar immigrants turned warehouse wasteland and taggers' paradise turned scene of the first dot-com boom and bust.